BennyThadikaran/stock-pattern/README.md

 ## TODO

+As of Version 1.0.0-alpha

+- ~~Add key binding to exit the program from the chart itself~~
+- ~~Add documentation for all pattern algorithms~~

 As of Version 0.2.2-alpha

 - ~~Allow the user to skip plotting and output the symbol names.~~
 - ~~Improve the user interface and ability to pass watchlist files as arguments.~~

-- Add key binding to exit the program from the chart itself
 - Reduce code duplication
 - Ability to scan all patterns in a single run.
-- Add documentation for all pattern algorithms [WIP]

 # Disclaimer